Kookster310/kookster310.github.io/docs/posts/moving-from-discord-to-selfhosted-matrix.md

 So how did I get people to actually do it?
 I didn't, my brother did.
 All it takes is one other person to jump in, and the rest started following.

 I enjoy playing video games from time to time, and the one I typically play while in voice chat is Path of Exile.
-You don't actually play with other people in POE, you can, but you don't.
+You don't actually play with other people in POE.
+You can, but you don't.
 You just hang out in the same voice channel, talk about the content your running, what your build is looking like, etc. They release new content in the form of a "new league" every few months.
 So about every 3-4 months, I hop in Discord and catch up with my fellow exiles.

 Leading up to league start day, we'll be chatting in Discord about what build we want to play, what changes were brought into the game, stuff like that.
 But then my brother posted something in our gaming Discord channel: